Oscark45/CERN-2019-GANs/README.md

-Code that I used was allowed to share for deep learning applications while I was in CERN in 2019.
+Code that I used and was allowed to share that I made in 2019 while at CERN.
+We trained GANs for particle track reconstruction at the LHC.
 I used many versions of these same files.
 Mostly the GAN models were altered in models.py.